Welcome to a new Legislative Day in the Senate of the Federal Republic of Nigeria!

 PRESENTATION AND CONSIDERATION OF A REPORT

-1. Report of the Committee on Judiciary, Human Rights and Legal Matters
+1. Report of the Committee on Judiciary, Human Rights & Legal Matters

-Senator Opeyemi Bamidele moved that the Senate do receive and consider the Report of the Committee on Judiciary, Human Rights and Legal Matters on the Confirmation of the Nomination of Hon.
-Justice Husseini Baba Yusuf for Appointment as Chief Judge of the High Court of the Federal Capital Territory.
+Senator Opeyemi Bamidele moved that the Senate do receive and consider the report of the Committee on Judiciary, Human Rights & Legal Matters on the Terrorism (Prevention) Act 2013 (Amendment) Bill, 2022 (SB.
+662)

 Senator Opeyemi Bamidele laid and presented the report.

-Senate resolved into Committee of the Whole to consider the report.
+Senate resolved into Committee of the Whole to consider the report Clause by Clause.

-Senate Leader, Senator Yahaya Abdullahi moved that the Senate do adjourn for the consideration of the debate on the Bill till Wednesday, October 13th, 2021.
+Senate Leader, Senator Yahaya Abdullahi moved that Senate do stand down other items on the Order Paper till another legislative day.